 - Scope of Employment: Similarly, any act which benefits the employer in any way is within the scope of employment.
 That includes something like driving an empty car to a pickup point.

 Other employer liability theories, which often come up in nursing home abuse and other intentional tort claims, include negligent hiring and negligent entrustment.

 Uber crashes are legally complex.
-For a free consultation with an experienced Rock Hill uber accident attorney, contact The Elrod Pope Law Firm, P.A.
+For a free consultation with an experienced Rock Hill uber accident attorney, contact The Elrod Pope Accident & Injury Attorneys, P.A.
 Home and hospital visits are available.